William L. Leverette: Later war service

 Major Leverette's squadron returned to the Italian campaign, and he downed four more German planes, two Me-109s and two Me-110s.
 Finishing the war with 11 aerial victories, Leverette was one of the highest scoring American aces in the Mediterranean Theater.
-In addition to the Distinguished Service Cross, he was awarded the Distinguished Flying Cross with one oak leaf cluster, the Air Medal with nineteen oak leaf clustersand the Order of Alexander Nevsky from the Soviet Union.
+In addition to the Distinguished Service Cross, he was awarded the Distinguished Flying Cross with one oak leaf cluster, the Air Medal with nineteen oak leaf clusters and the Order of Alexander Nevsky from the Soviet Union.

 Post-war career and life

 Leverette stayed in the military after the war, transferring to the newly formed United States Air Force in 1947.
 Leverette also graduated from the Air War College, Class of 1957.
 He retired from the Air Force in 1965 with the rank of colonel.

 William L. Leverette died on April 7, 2003, in Beaverton, Oregon.
 He was laid to rest in Arlington National Cemetery in September.